insight-platform/Savant/docs/source/savant_101/27_working_with_models.rst

         output:
           layer_names: [output_cov/Sigmoid, output_bbox/BiasAdd]

 The ``element`` section specifies the type of a pipeline unit.
-There are 4 types of units for defining models: detector, classifier, attribute_model, instance_segmentation, and complex_model.
+There are 4 types of units for defining models: :doc:`detector </savant_101/30_dm>`, :doc:`classifier </savant_101/40_cm>`, :doc:`attribute_model </savant_101/43_am>`, instance_segmentation, and :doc:`complex_model </savant_101/53_complexm>`.

 The ``name`` parameter defines the name of the unit.
 The ``name`` is used by the downstream pipeline units to refer to the objects that the unit produces.
 This parameter is also used to construct the path to the model files, see the ``local_path`` parameter.

 The ``format`` parameter specifies the format in which the model is provided.
+The parameter is used to build the TensorRT engine and can be omitted if a pre-built engine file is provided.
 The supported formats and the peculiarities of specifying certain parameters depending on the model format are described below.

 The ``model_file`` parameter defines the name of the file with the model.
 The name is specified as a base name, not a full path.

 The ``engine_file`` parameter defines the name for the TensorRT-generated engine file.
 If this parameter is set, then when the pipeline is launched, the presence of this file is checked first, and if it is present, the model will be loaded from it.

-If the prepared model file does not exist, then the pipeline will generate the engine for the model with the name.
+If the prepared model engine file does not exist, then the pipeline will generate the engine for the model.
 If you are not using a specially generated, pre-created TensorRT engine file, it is recommended not to set this field: the name will be generated automatically.

 The ``remote`` section specifies a URL and credentials for accessing a remote model storage.
 Full description below.
 Savant supports downloading the models from remote locations so you can easily update them without rebuilding docker images.

 The ``local_path`` parameter specifies the path to the model files.
-It can be omitted, then the path will be automatically generated according to the following rule ``<model_path>/<name>``, where ``<model_path>`` is a global parameter specifying the location of all model files, set in the parameters section (description), and ``<name>`` is the name of the element.
+It can be omitted, then the path will be automatically generated according to the following rule ``<model_path>/<name>``, where ``<model_path>`` is a global parameter specifying the location of all model files, set in the :ref:`parameters <savant_101/12_module_definition:parameters>` section, and ``<name>`` is the name of the element.

 The ``batch_size`` parameter defines a batch size dimension for processing frames by the model (by default 1).

-The ``precision`` parameter defines a precision of the model weights.
+The ``precision`` parameter defines the data format to be used by inference of the model.
 Possible values are ``fp32``, ``fp16``, ``int8``.
-This parameter is set according to the precision chosen when creating the model.
+The parameter is important for TensorRT engine creation and affects the speed of inference. ``int8`` inference is faster than ``fp16``, but requires a calibration file. ``fp16`` is faster than ``fp32``, TensorRT can perform the conversion automatically, with little or no degradation in model accuracy, so ``fp16`` is set by default.

-The ``int8_calib_file`` defines the name of the calibration file in case the model has ``int8`` precision.
+The ``int8_calib_file`` defines the name of the calibration file in case the model ``precision`` is set to ``int8``.

-The ``mean_file`` parameter defines the name of the file with the mean values for data preprocessing.
-The file must be in PPM format.
-It makes sense to use this file if you already have it, in general, it is easier to specify the necessary mean values and scaling factor for preprocessing in the input section.

 The ``input`` section describes the model input: names of input layers, dimensionality, etc. The mandatory or optional nature of the parameters in this section depends on the model format, as well as on the type of model.
 This section will be covered in more detail later, when describing model formats or types of models.

 The ``output`` section describes the model output: names of output layers, converters, selectors, etc. The mandatory or optional nature of the parameters in this section depends on the model format, as well as on the type of model.
 This section will be covered in more detail later, when describing model formats.

-To accelerate inference in the framework, Nvidia TensorRT is used.
+To accelerate inference in the framework, NVIDIA TensorRT is used.
 To use a model in a pipeline, it must be presented in one of the formats supported by TensorRT:

 ONNX
 ----